 Share With: Since it will set you back $150 or so, and cannot be purchased in any store domestically, this isn’t a bottle you want to pour for everyone.
 It’s that rare treat that will be appreciated and remembered for years to come by your closest friends.

 Bottle, Bar or Bust: With scores of 94,95 and 96, the SFTB was hands down the champion.
 It may not reach the greatness of the William Larue Weller, but it’s also a quarter of the aftermarket price.
 Even at $150, this is an easy Bottle recommendation and should be on the shelf of every serious bourbon enthusiast.

-The Battle of the Blanton’s didn’t work out exactly as I planned, but I still consider it a huge success because of what it demonstrated to all three of us.
+The Battle of the Blanton’s didn’t work out exactly as I had planned, but I still consider it a huge success because of what it demonstrated to all three of us.
 The SFTB is the real deal.
-If you learn nothing else from this article, consider yourself duly warned that buying any single barrel bourbon, even from a longstanding, legendary brand, still carries potential risk.
+If you learn nothing else from this article, consider yourself duly warned that buying any single-barrel bourbon, even from a longstanding, legendary brand, still carries potential risk.